 The proportion of service clients from a particular selected equity group should be broadly similar to the proportion of the aged care target population who are from that selected equity group.

-There are nine selected equity groups identified by the Aged Care Act 1997 (Cwlth) (referred to as 'special needs' groups in the Act; see the 'Key terms and references' tab for details).
-Data are reported for three selected equity groups (Aboriginal and Torres Strait Islander people; people from Culturally and Linguistically Diverse (CALD) backgrounds; and people receiving aged care services in outer regional, remote/very remote areas.
+There are nine selected equity groups identified by the Aged Care Act 1997 (Cth) (referred to as 'special needs' groups in the Act; see the 'Explanatory material' tab for details).
+Data are reported for three selected equity groups (Aboriginal and Torres Strait Islander people; people from Culturally and Linguistically Diverse (CALD) backgrounds; and people receiving aged care services in outer regional, remote/very remote areas).
 People from CALD backgrounds are defined as those born overseas from countries other than the United Kingdom, Ireland, New Zealand, Canada, South Africa and the United States of America.

-Measures for veterans (including widows and widowers of veterans) and for those who are financially and socially disadvantaged are currently under development (although data are available on the proportion of all permanent residents’ care days used by financially disadvantaged residents, see table 14A.21).
+Measures for veterans (including widows and widowers of veterans) and for people who are financially and socially disadvantaged are currently under development (although data are available on the proportion of all permanent residents’ care days used by financially disadvantaged residents, see table 14A.18).
 Data are not available for reporting on the remaining selected equity groups.

 Several factors should be considered when interpreting these data.

 - Selected equity groups may have greater need for aged care services.
-Compared to the rest of the population Aboriginal and Torres Strait Islander Australians have higher rates of disability, lower life expectancy and an increased likelihood of requiring aged care services at a younger age.
-Because of these factors, the target population for Aboriginal and Torres Strait Islander Australians is people aged 50 years or over, compared to 65 years or over for other population groups.
+Compared to the rest of the population, Aboriginal and Torres Strait Islander people have higher rates of disability, lower life expectancy and an increased likelihood of requiring aged care services at a younger age.
+Because of these factors, the target population for Aboriginal and Torres Strait Islander people is people aged 50 years and over, compared to 65 years and over for other population groups.

 Differences in the representation of a selected equity group in services compared to their representation in the aged care target population varied across service types and groups.
-Nationally:
+Nationally in 2021-22:

-- people from CALD backgrounds are overrepresented amongst those accessing Home Care Packages, but underrepresented in all other service types
+- people from CALD backgrounds were overrepresented among people accessing Home Care Packages and the Aged Care Assessment Program, but underrepresented in all other service types

-- people receiving aged care services in rural and remote areas are overrepresented amongst those accessing CHSP, but underrepresented in all other service types (table 14.1).
+- people receiving aged care services in rural and remote areas were overrepresented among people accessing CHSP but underrepresented in all other service types.

-‘Unmet need’ is an indicator of governments’ objective of subsidising aged care services that are accessible.
+‘Unmet need’ is an indicator of governments’ objective to subsidise aged care services that are accessible.

-‘Unmet need’ measures the need for aged care services relative to the access to services.
-Two measures of unmet need (one is a proxy) are reported.
+‘Unmet need’ measures aged care service access relative to need.
+Two measures of unmet need are reported.

 Unmet need in the community

-The ‘Unmet need in the community’ measure is the proportion of older people (aged 65 years or over) who were living in households and reported being in need of assistance, that also reported that their need was not fully met.
+‘Unmet need in the community’ measures the proportion of older people (aged 65 years and over) living in households who reported being in need of assistance, and whose need for assistance was not fully met.

-A low or decreasing proportion of people reporting their need as not fully met is desirable.
+A low or decreasing proportion of people reporting their need for assistance as not fully met is desirable.

 Hospital patient days used by aged care type patients

-The ‘Hospital patient days used by aged care type patients’ is a proxy measure of unmet need defined as the proportion of hospital patient days (for overnight separations only) that were for aged care type patients (see 'Key terms and references' tab for further details).
+‘Hospital patient days used by aged care type patients’ is a proxy measure of unmet need defined as the proportion of hospital patient days (for overnight separations only) that were for aged care type patients (see 'Explanatory material' tab for further details).